nafplann/SayaLens/README.md

 - 🔍 **QR Code Scanning**: Quickly scan QR codes from any part of your screen
 - 📝 **Fast OCR**: Instant text recognition and extraction from images
 - 🖥️ **Screen Area Selection**: Intuitive drag-to-select interface with React UI
+- 🖼️ **Multi-Display Support**: Automatically detects and captures from the active monitor where your cursor is located
 - 🍎 **Native macOS Integration**: Lives in your system tray for instant access
 - 📋 **Clipboard Integration**: Automatically copy results to clipboard
 - 🔐 **Privacy First**: All processing happens locally on your device - no data leaves your machine